Get in Touch

 Test tubes are mostly used in chemistry laboratories

 Depending upon their usage, some test tubes are also called “culture tubes” or “sample tubes”.
-In microbiology or other bioscience labs, clear plastic test tubes are used to hold all kinds of tiny living organisms like bacteria, fungi, plant seedlings, etc. (hence the name ‘culture tube).
+In microbiology or other bioscience labs, a clear plastic test tube is used to hold all kinds of tiny living organisms like bacteria, fungi, plant seedlings, etc. (hence the name ‘culture tube).
 Culture tubes are kept horizontally instead of vertically when breeding microorganisms so as to increase the surface area to the maximum.

 In pathology and medicine labs, sterile, clear plastic tubes are used to collect and keep body fluids like blood and urine.
 Mostly blood.
 Called “sample tubes” aptly, their insides are emptied of all air before use and sealed with caps so that no kind of organism can grow inside.
 For this reason, sample test tubes are also called ‘vacutainers’ (for vacuum + container).